-- Melt the butter in a saute pan over medium/high heat until the butter begins to foam and turn very lightly brown.
+- Melt the ghee in a saute pan over medium/high heat until it begins to foam and turn very lightly brown.

 - Place the banana slices in the saute pan with the butter and cook until the bottoms turn golden brown.

 - Flip slices over and brown on the other side.

 - Transfer the caramelized bananas and butter to a container or thick Ziploc bag(use a rubber spatula to scrape all the butter and browned bits in as well) and freeze for 8 hours or overnight.

 - Place the frozen bananas (both the caramelized and the un-caramelized)in a high-speed blender like a Vitamix .
 A food processor would work, as well.